proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 ## Initializing your Project

-It is time to initialize our project.
+Once we have everytthing installed, it is time to begin.
+First navigate to an empty directory, and run the following command with the desired name of your project.
+It is time to initialize our project!

 ```
 proxima init [PROJECT_NAME]